 Encryption is the process of encoding messages or information in such a way that only authorized parties can read it.
-Using complex algorithms, the message is transformed into an illegible string of characters without the uniquely generated key.
-This unique key allows for the message to be transformed back into its original format.
+Using complex algorithms, a message is transformed into an illegible string of characters.
+The only way to transform the message back into original format is using a unique encryption key.

 ProtonMail uses asymmetric encryption to encrypt and decrypt messages you send and receive.
 Also known as public-key cryptography, messages are secured using a keypair consisting of a public key and a private key.

 Emails are encrypted using the recipient’s public key, and can only be decrypted by the intended recipient using their matching private key.
 This provides end-to-end encryption (E2EE), meaning that only you and the intended recipient can read emails sent in this way.

 All email messages you send to other ProtonMail users are encrypted like this.
 When a ProtonMail user sends a message to another ProtonMail user, the message is automatically encrypted with the recipient’s public key.
 When the recipient opens the email inside their mailbox, it is seamlessly encrypted in the background using their private key.